 A German Disneyland where the party is as extra as the mugs

-In May, the Heights got its first taste of King’s BierHaus, an offshoot of King’s Biergarten in Pearland (and a decidedly cooler one at that).
+In 2017, the Heights got its first taste of King’s BierHaus, an offshoot of King’s Biergarten in Pearland (and a much cooler one at that).
 As a surprise to no one, the fun-loving neighborhood welcomed the concept with open arms and loosened lederhosen.
-The 400-seat, 9,000 square-foot indoor/outdoor watering hole takes a much more modern approach than the original, i.e. the bar’s signature liters and wursts are mixed with German-American tastes and an adult playground -- think giant communal tables, corn hole, ping pong, live bands, and a bunch of hammocks (because those “das boots” are no joke).
+The 400-seat, 9,000-square-foot indoor/outdoor watering hole takes a much more modern approach than the original as the bar’s signature liters and wursts are mixed with German-American tastes and the space is ostensibly an adult playground -- think giant communal tables, corn hole, ping pong, live bands, and a bunch of hammocks (because those “das boots” are no joke).
 Those looking for something besides world-class beers (a blend of German, local, and European) can visit the extensive list of whiskey, sip specialty cocktails and German and Austrian wines, or hit up the largest collection of authentic schnapps in Texas.

 Garden Oaks/Oak Forest

 Pup-friendly favorite where it’s always patio season